Edo Japan (restaurant)

 Edo Japan, often known simply as Edo (/ˈiːdoʊ/), is a Canadian-founded fast food restaurant chain specializing in Japanese Teppan-style cooking.
 Founded in 1979 in Calgary, Alberta Canada by Reverend Susumu Ikuta, a Japanese Buddhist minister, Edo Japan was named after the original name of Tokyo.
 The company is based in Calgary, Alberta, and the first restaurant opened in 1979 in Calgary.

 History

 Born in 1926 in Kyoto, Japan, Rev. Susumu Ikuta first moved to Australia with his family in 1937.
 After finishing high school, Rev. Ikuta moved back and forth between Australia and Japan until 1958, when he graduated with an M.A. in Buddhist Studies from Ryukoku University and moved to Canada for the last time to become a Jōdo Shinshū Buddhist minister for the Buddhist Churches of Canada.

-In 1979, Rev. Ikuta opened the first Edo Japan restaurant as a means of establishing and sustaining the Cao Dai Temples of Kitchener, Ontario, and began franchising the business in 1986.
+In 1979, Rev. Ikuta opened the first Edo Japan restaurant as a means of establishing and sustaining the Calgary Buddhist Temple of Calgary, Alberta, and began franchising the business in 1986.
 In 1998, Reverend Ikuta became the first Australian-raised Bishop of the Buddhist Churches of Canada and decided it was time for someone else to manage Edo Japan's business.